Complex structures on 2-step nilpotent Lie algebras arising from graphs: Preliminaries

 \subsection{Complex structures on Lie algebras}

 A complex structure on a real Lie algebra $\g$ is an endomorphism $J$ of $\g$ satisfying $J^2=-\operatorname{Id}$ and such that

-The $\g$-valued 2-form $N_J$ is called the Nijenhuis tensor associated to $J$.
-It is well known that \eqref{eq:N} holds if and only if ${\g}^{1,0}$, the $i$-eigenspace of the $\C$-linear extension of $J$ to $\g^\C$, is a complex Lie subalgebra of $\g ^{\C}$.
+The $\g$-valued 2-form $N_J$ is called the Nijenhuis tensor associated to $J$; the vanishing of $N_J$ is also known as the \textit{integrability} of $J$.
+This condition can also be understood in terms of the complexified Lie algebra $\g^\C=\g\otimes_\R \C$.
+Indeed, it is well known that \eqref{eq:N} holds if and only if ${\g}^{1,0}$, the $i$-eigenspace of the $\C$-linear extension of $J$ to $\g^\C$, is a complex Lie subalgebra of $\g ^{\C}$.
 In this case $\g^{0,1}$, the $(-i)$-eigenspace of the $\C$-linear extension of $J$ to $\g^\C$, is also a complex Lie subalgebra of $\g^\C$ and the decomposition $\g^\C=\g^{1,0}\oplus \g^{0,1}$ holds.
 A pair $(\g, J)$ will denote a Lie algebra $\g$ equipped with a complex structure $J$.
+Yet another equivalence for the integrability condition \eqref{eq:N} is given in terms of complex forms on $\g^\C$: if we decompose $(\g^\C)^*=\g^{*1,0}\oplus \g^{*0,1}$, with $\g^{*1,0}$ the annihilator of $\g^{0,1}$ and $\g^{*0,1}$ the annihilator of $\g^{1,0}$, then \eqref{eq:N} holds if and only if